David-OConnor/stm32-hal/README.md

 6. Be suitable for commercial projects
 7. Implement [embedded-hal](https://github.com/rust-embedded/embedded-hal) traits for all applicable peripherals
 8. Provide a clear, concise API
-9. Provide source code readable by anyone cross-checking a reference manual.
+9. Provide source code readable by anyone cross-checking a reference manual (RM)

 ## Specifications
-- Base code on instructions described in reference manuals (RM); document inline with the relevant excerpts [4]
+- Base code on instructions described in reference manuals (RM); document inline with the relevant excerpts [4, 9]
 - Use [STM32 Peripheral Access Crates](https://github.com/stm32-rs/stm32-rs) to allow high-level
 register access [2]
 - Wrap PAC register blocks in structs that represent the applicable peripheral, and access features